Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Rick Jackson wins the Republican Party's nomination for the 2026 Georgia Governorship, with the outcome verified by the Georgia Republican Party.
-If he does not secure the nomination, the market resolves to "No." The market opened on February 4, 2026, and will close after the outcome occurs or by November 3, 2026, at 10:00 AM EST, whichever comes first.
-Insider trading is strictly prohibited, with specific individuals and groups barred from trading this contract.
+This market resolves to "Yes" if Burt Jones wins the Republican Party's nomination for the 2026 Georgia Governorship, otherwise it resolves to "No." The market opened on January 26, 2025, and will close when the outcome occurs, or by November 3, 2026, at 10:00 AM EST, with verification from the Georgia Republican Party website.
+Insider trading is strictly prohibited for specified individuals, including public office holders, campaign staff, and employees of political organizations or major media decision desks.

 Available Contracts